2023 Belgrade City Assembly election: Protests

 Due to the reported election irregularities, SPN announced that it would reject the results, claiming that the election was not fair.
 Aleksić claimed that over 40,000 ID cards were issued for voters who did not live in Belgrade in order for them to gain the right to vote in the Belgrade City Assembly election.
 SPN called for the annulment of the results.
 A day after the election, a mass protest was organised outside the Republic Electoral Commission by SPN.
 At the protest, Marinika Tepić from SPN announced that she would go on a hunger strike until the election results are annulled.
 Tepić was later joined by Jelena Milošević, Danijela Grujić, Janko Veselinović, Željko Veselinović, Branko Miljuš, and Dušan Nikezić in the hunger strike.

 At the 24 December protest, protesters tried to storm the building of the City Assembly of Belgrade.
-Vučić issued an urgent statement in response to the attempt to storm the building of the City Assembly of Belgrade, saying that "a revolution is not happening" (nikakva revolucija ne dešava).
+Vučić issued an urgent statement in response to the attempt to storm the building of the City Assembly of Belgrade, denying that a revolution was taking place.
 Protests continued up to 30 December, at which point the hunger strike ended.
 The protests were strongly criticised by the government, with Brnabić and Šapić comparing the protests to Euromaidan.
 Russia also alleged that Western powers were involved in the protests.